MPhil Microbiology / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 Microorganisms are essential components of natural ecosystems but also play important roles in man-made environments.
 Microbes mediate elemental cycling, are important in the production of food, but are also responsible for infections and disease in humans, animals and plants.
 Microbiology research examines how microbes function at a molecular level through to a population level.
-Research within the School studies geomicrobiology, microbial biotechnology, plant-microbe interactions, microbial evolution, microbial genetics, the role of microorganisms in plant-soil ecology
+Research within the Department studies geomicrobiology, microbial biotechnology, plant-microbe interactions, microbial evolution, microbial genetics, the role of microorganisms in plant-soil ecology

 Postgraduate research open day - 24th October 2018